sanjaybasu/time-and-intervention-selection/README.md

 # Beyond Risk Scoring: Machine Learning Models for Personalized Intervention Selection in Population Health Management

-This repository contains the complete code and analysis pipeline for the research paper "Beyond Risk Scoring: Machine Learning Models for Personalized Intervention Selection in Population Health Management" published in npj Digital Medicine.
+This repository contains the complete code and analysis pipeline for the research paper "Beyond Risk Scoring: Machine Learning Models for Personalized Intervention Selection in Population Health Management"

 ## Overview